Israel Acknowledges Having Bombed A Suspected Syrian Nuclear Reactor In 2007

 The IDF also released video of what it says was the airstrike that leveled the building.

 The announcement confirms years of suspicion that Israel had attacked the site in the belief it was a reactor in the making.
-Those claims surfaced just days after the raid, and just one month later American media, including NPR, were discussing the likelihood the target was the beginnings of a nuclear reactor, possibly of North Korean design.
+Those claims surfaced just days after the raid, and just one month later, American media, including NPR, were discussing the likelihood the target was the beginnings of a nuclear reactor, possibly of North Korean design.

 The International Atomic Energy Agency, the nuclear watchdog for the United Nations, concluded in 2011 that the site was "very likely" a reactor being built with North Korean help.
 And a year earlier, as noted in a 2010 story published in The Seattle Times, former President George W. Bush even described the discussions surrounding the operation in his memoir, Decision Points.